Customer Experience Audit: Mobile Provider Eliminates Remote Workforce

 JetBlue further empowers crewmembers to be BlueHeroes – to act as citizens, protect the JetBlue brand.
 To do the right thing for the customer when things go wrong.
 This is how the brand approach contact center management.

-Loyalty that’s Worth the Wait
+For T-Mobile Customer Experience, Loyalty Is Worth the Wait

 Instead of having frontline agents work from home, T-Mobile launched mini-call center “pods” of approximately 50 people.
 Each covers specific geography and has cross-functional agents.
 Those groups are managed as P&L centers, not only as cost centers.